4.50 from 2 votes

 Peanut butter pretzel bites dipped in chocolate stacked on a plate from the side on a counter.

 • Delicious Peanut Butter Chocolate Flavor– Sweet, salty and oh so good!
-These peanut butter bites wrapped around pretzels are such a delicious combination of salty-sweet flavor.
+The peanut butter filling sandwiched between pretzels is such a delicious combination of salty and sweet flavors.

-• Perfect For Dessert Trays– These little bites look so fun on a dessert tray, and are perfect for sharing with family and friends, at potlucks, or at parties and are always popular fun snacks.
-Peanut butter pretzels are the perfect little treat.
+• Perfect For Dessert Trays– These little bites look so fun on a dessert tray, and are perfect for sharing with family and friends, at potlucks, or at parties.

 Ingredients For Peanut Butter Pretzel Bites